JMSN

-Christian Berishaj, known professionally as JMSN (pronounced "Jameson"), is an American singer, songwriter, multi-instrumentalist, and record producer.
+Christian Berishaj, known professionally as JMSN (pronounced "Jameson"), is an Albanian-American singer, songwriter, multi-instrumentalist, and record producer.
 Born in Dallas and raised in Detroit, JMSN has been an influential figure in the contemporary R&B and alternative music scenes.

 Early life

 Berishaj was born in Dallas, Texas, and grew up in the Detroit suburb of Eastpointe, Michigan.
 Berishaj is of partial Albanian descent from his father, who is from Albania.

 Career

 Before JMSN

 While still in high school, Berishaj started a band originally called Snowhite.
 This group morphed into Love Arcade, which got a record label with Atlantic Records in 2005.
 They put out one album Love Arcade before they broke up.
 From 2009-2011, Berishaj released songs under the pseudonym, Christian TV.
 His songs 1, 2, 3 Turn Around and Victoria's Secret were included in the compilation album Girlfriend Pop in 2009, with the former also being included on the soundtrack of the 2009 film Fired Up!.
 Furthermore, he released the single When She Turns 18 in 2010 and the singles I'm In Love and Love 2 Baby in 2011, with When She Turns 18 and Love 2 Baby both receiving a music video.